Manhattan Divorce Lawyers

 If you’re considering divorce, you may have a number of concerns.
 How will the court divide your property?
 Will your debt be split evenly between the two of you?
 Will you have a say in matters that affect your children, like custody or visitation?

 Because of these concerns as well as the emotional upheaval, divorce can be an incredibly stressful experience for everyone involved.
 As such, you’ll need an attorney whose goal is to give you the peace of mind you deserve.
-At the Law Office of Patricia M. Machado, P.C., our divorce lawyers are here to support you from beginning to end.
+At the Law Office of Patricia M. Machado, P.C., our Manhattan divorce lawyer is here to support you from beginning to end.
 With 20+ years of experience, she is fully prepared—and personally determined—to achieve the best possible result on your behalf.

 Understanding Divorce in New York